AliRezaJoodi/AVR_Projects/RelayRemoteController_IR_210CH/README.md

 Note: This is just a prototype and needs improvement.
 Note: The current firmware supports RC5 remotes only.

 This board controls 210 relays with infrared.
 It has a 14-channel receiver with 4-bit addressing, so up to 15 boards can work together.
-The transmitter uses a keyboard to select the device address and relay number, then sends the signal
+The transmitter uses a keyboard to select the device address and relay number, then sends the signal.

 ### Pictures
 Receiver, v1.0: